 Legislated duties for employers

-Here in Ontario, the Occupational Health and Safety Act (the Act) places significant duties on employers relating to harassment, including that of a sexual nature.
+the Act) places significant duties on employers relating to harassment, including that of a sexual nature.
 Chief among these obligations is the requirement to develop and implement a workplace harassment policy and program.
 To this end the employer must also provide all workers with information and instruction on the content of this policy and the hazard control measures and other procedures outlined in the program designed to implement the policy.

-For our part, the WHSC offers a three-hour Workplace Violence and Harassment Prevention training program designed to help prepare workplaces to better understand workplace violence, harassment and bullying and to fully comply with the workplace prevention obligations required under the Act.
-The WHSC also offers compliance checklists for both employers and workers and fact sheets on workplace violence, harassment and bullying.
+Workplace Violence and Harassment Prevention training program designed to help prepare workplaces to better understand workplace violence, harassment and bullying and to fully comply with the workplace prevention obligations required under

 Want to access the WHSC violence and harassment resources?